TS552 - Measuring equipment Vevor - Free user manual and instructions

 - Setup of the receiver: selective mode, minimal sensitivity.

 - Safety cutouts of different manufacturers have different installation positions for magnetic coils.
-If no evident signal can be detected the receiver, it is recommended to clockwise or counterclockwise the receiver by 90 angle
+If no evident signal can be detected by the receiver, it is recommended to rotate the receiver clockwise or counterclockwise by 90 degrees.

-- To avoid electric shock, do not touch any naked conductor with or skin.
+- To avoid electric shock, do not touch any naked conductor with hand or skin.

-Error detection for an electrical floor heating ( one-pole applica
+Error detection for an electrical floor heating (one-pole application)

 Requirements: